josephalevin/gwt-plug/README.md

 <!--

+    This file is released under the MIT License.

     Copyright (c) 2011 Joseph A. Levin <josephalevin@gmail.com>

     Permission is hereby granted, free of charge, to any person obtaining a copy